marketshop-io/patagon.dev/_compare/wikijs.md

 ---
 layout: compare
-name: SAP Hybris
+name: Wikijs
-image: "/assets/images/compare/sap.png"
+image: "/assets/images/compare/vtex.png"
-title: "A formidable SAP Hybris alternative without the annoying paywalls."
+title: "A formidable Vtex alternative with more modern looks."
 subtitle: "Build your own Marketplace, with all the missing pieces our competitors don't have 😃 ."
 description: >
-  "We admit MarketShop isn't as polished as SAP Hybris yet, but it offers all and more functionalities related to Marketplace solutions.
+  "We admit MarketShop isn't as polished as Vtex yet, but it offers all and more functionalities related to Marketplace solutions.
 Plus, it integrates with several OpenSource services.  <b>Why don’t you give MarketShop a a try and tell us what you think?</b>"
-table_title: Typeform  ⚔️  MarketShop
+table_title: Contact Form 7  ⚔️  MarketShop
 table_description: A quick comparison between Shopify and MarketShop.
 table_head1: >
   <img src="/assets/images/shopify1.png" alt="Logo"><span></span>